A Coca-Cola semi-truck crashed into a Pennsylvania home

 The truck was driving on East Broad Street when it approached an intersection that required it to turn.
 But instead of turning, the truck continued straight over a curb and a large landscaping boulder before going airborne into the twin house, Quakertown police Sgt.
 Bryan Lockwood told CNN.

+Liberty Coca-Cola Beverages, the local Coca-Cola bottler that owns the vehicle, said in a statement the thick fog in the area that morning may have "diminished the visibility of the intersection where the incident occurred."

+"The safety and security for our employees, customers and surrounding residents is our number one priority.
+Thankfully, there were no injuries and we are deeply sorry to the family at the home that this unfortunate accident happened," according to the statement sent by spokesman Brian Dries.
+"We are conducting an internal review with our driver and vehicle."

 Though no one was seriously injured, the truck driver had a few minor injuries.
 He managed to get out of the truck through a window, Lockwood said.
+Liberty Beverages said the driver is a 23-year veteran of the company and was taken to a local hospital as a precaution.

 The front of the home was significantly damaged, and the truck is totaled, Lockwood said.